peaclab/PACT/README.md

 PACT has been partially funded by the NSF CRI (CI-NEW) grant #1730316/1730003/1730389 and NSF CCF grant #1910075/1909027.

-Some of the features in the PACT frontend have been implemented with inspiration from HotSpot [2], such as the structure of the network of grid cells and blocks, file structure (e.g., lcf, flp, ptrace files), and the building of the matrices for the superLU solver.
+Some of the features in the PACT frontend have been implemented with inspiration from HotSpot [2], such as the structure of the network of grid cells and blocks, file structure (e.g., lcf, flp, ptrace files), and the building of the matrices for the SuperLU solver.
 This is a design decision to ease the use of PACT for the community.

 # References
 [1] Z. Yuan, P. Shukla, S. Chetoui, S. Nemtzow, S. Reda and A. K. Coskun, "PACT: An Extensible Parallel Thermal Simulator for Emerging Integration and Cooling Technologies," to appear in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, 2021, doi:10.1109/TCAD.2021.3079166.